DigiGoat/.github/profile/README.md

 ## Upcoming Features:
   - [ ] Unpublished changes will be color-coded
     - This makes it even easier to see what you'll be changing
-  - [x] GFM Markdown support
-    - This will allow you to have links, headers, etc. on your homepage and for your goats descriptions
   - [ ] Custom pages
     - Ex. `about-us`, `contact-us`, etc.
   - [ ] Add progeny